covcom/205CDE/03 Introduction to HTML5/README.md

 </body>
 ```

-Open the file in a browser by right-click computers80.html in Workspace tool window and then select Preview.
+Open the file in a browser by right-clicking computers80.html in Workspace tool window and then select Preview.
 The page is displayed using the browser's built-in style settings.
 We can later change how the page looks using CSS (Cascaded Style Sheets).

 ![](.md_images/hello.png)

 > If you don't want to type yourself to fill the space, instead of copy/paste, you can use [Lorem ipsum](https://en.wikipedia.org/wiki/Lorem_ipsum).

-Later, when you amend your code, just hit **Refresh** icon in the built-in broswer to show the updated content.
+Later, when you amend your code, just hit **Refresh** icon in the built-in browser to show the updated content.

 ![](.md_images/refresh.png)